xrelkd/clipcat/README.md

 port = 45045
 # path of unix domain socket
 local_socket = "/run/user/<user-id>/clipcat/grpc.sock"

+[desktop_notification]
+# enable desktop notification
+enable = true
+# path of a icon
+# The given icon will be displayed on desktop notification,
+# if your desktop notification server supports showing a icon
+# If not provided, the value `accessories-clipboard` will be applied
+icon = "/path/to/the/icon"
+# timeout duration in milliseconds, desktop notification
+# This sets the time from the time the notification is displayed until it is
+# closed again by the notification server
+timeout_ms = 2000

 # snippets, only UTF-8 text is supported.
 [[snippets]]